dirkbeer/adsb-analysis/README.md

 1) set the gain to make sure it's as high as possible without overloading the receiver (e.g. using autogain `for i in {0..30}; do sudo autogain1090; sleep 120; done &`),
 2) delete the previous tar1090 data `sudo rm /run/tar1090/*`,
-3) wait some time for data (for me ~ 1 hour is sufficient) and then check the maximum reliable "knee" range with adsb-analysis,
+3) wait some time for data (for me ~ 1 hour is sufficient) and then check the maximum reliable "knee" range with run-analysis.sh,
 4) modify my setup and repeat.

 The plot above is an example using 2 hours of data.
 It shows roughly the pattern expected in theory: